Office of Professional Standards

 You can also contact the Lieutenant of the Office of Professional Standards.

-If your situation requires immediate attention, you may contact the Sheriff's Administration during business hours, the on-duty shift supervisor, or the Sheriff directly.
+If your situation requires immediate attention, you may contact the Sheriff's Office during business hours, the on-duty shift supervisor, or the Sheriff directly.

 Pre-Employment Background Investigations